 Our instructors at the Greater Lincoln Obedience Dog Club are committed to excellence in teaching you to train your dog.
 We offer classes from Puppy Manners to beginning, intermediate, advanced, and competition-ready classes for obedience, agility, and flyball.
-We offer something for everyone, including training for difficult problems such as reactive dog behaviors and helping your dog adjust to a new baby in the family.

 We are committed to training and mentoring the next generation of dog fanciers, and offer 4-H programs in obedience and agility.
 Each summer the Greater Lincoln Obedience Dog Club hosts and judges a 4-H obedience and agility competition at the Lancaster County Fair.
 We also host an obedience and agility competition at the Lancaster County Fair for non 4-H members and adults.